ihedbit/Zellular-ZApps/DeDB/README.md

-Here's a draft for your `README.md` file:

----

 # Decentralized Node Downtime Monitoring System

 This project leverages the **Zellular Infrastructure** to implement a decentralized system for monitoring the uptime and downtime of AVS nodes.
-It ensures consensus among all nodes and uses Zellular sequencer for decentralized database replication and proof verification.
+It ensures consensus among all nodes and uses Zellular sequencer for decentralized database replication.

 ---